DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 You can prevent filtering by a specific column using the [FilteringState](../reference/filtering-state.md) plugin's `columnExtensions` property.

 .embedded-demo({ "path": "grid-filtering/disable-column-filtering", "showThemeSelector": true })

+## Custom filter operations

+It is possible to choose which filter operations are available for particular columns.
+Use the [DataTypeProvider](../reference/data-type-provider.md) `availableFilterOperations` property for this purpose.
+You can also define a custom operation yourself by defining a filtering predicate via the `columnExtensions` property of the [IntegratedFiltering](../reference/integrated-filtering.md) plugin.

+.embedded-demo({ "path": "grid-filtering/advanced-filter-row", "showThemeSelector": true })

 ## Remote Filtering